Autodesk appoints Joe Speicher as its first chief sustainability officer

-(MENAFN- The Alto Agency) Autodesk, Inc. (NASDAQ: ADSK) announced the appointment of Joe Speicher as the company’s first chief sustainability officer, which took effect in July.
+(MENAFN- Alto ) DUBAI, UAE, NOV.
+29, 2023-- Autodesk, Inc. (NASDAQ: ADSK) announced the appointment of Joe Speicher as the company’s first chief sustainability officer, which took effect in July.
 During his tenure at Autodesk, Speicher has held various leadership roles across the sustainability and Foundation organization.
 In his new role, Speicher reports to Autodesk’s chief financial officer.
 His appointment reflects the increasing importance of the chief sustainability officer’s role in achieving sustainability outcomes and driving growth.

 Autodesk imagines a better world designed and made for all.
 The company’s impact strategy is focused on managing its own environmental, social, and governance (ESG) opportunities and risks; enabling its customers to achieve better sustainable outcomes, and investing in innovations that will advance the industries Autodesk serves.